roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  That evening when they went to bed, her slave was eager to please.
 She gave her mistress a massage, then licked her all over.
 Elizabeth knew she should try harder to bring the woman around from this lowly position, but how?
 It was far easier to give in, and enjoy the pleasurable sensations.

  Her slave gently guided her legs apart, and started to lick her thighs, moving on to her sex.
 There was no chance now, as all thoughts floated away on a cloud of wonderful sensations.
 Her slave had learnt how to satisfy her.
 Now it was her turn to become carried away in a world of pleasure.
-Report_Story #1